-Depending on which trip you're on while in Egypt, you may find yourself travelling by:
+Depending on which trip you're on while in Egypt, you may find yourself traveling by:

-When travelling with us in Egypt you may find yourself staying in a:
+When traveling with us in Egypt you may find yourself staying in a:

 Be welcomed into the home of a local family and experience the cuisine, culture and customs of Egypt firsthand during your stay.
 A truly authentic travel experience like no other.

-Tips are appreciated by Egyptians so if you are satisfied with the services provided, tip as appropriate.
-Generally, add 5-10% to cafe and restaurant bills, whereas loose change is an acceptable tip for food purchases from street vendors and markets.
-It’s also a good idea to tip local guides and drivers - US$2–4 per day is acceptable.
+Tipping is customary for pretty much all services in Egypt.
+A tip of 10–15% is customary at cafes and restaurants and loose change is acceptable for food purchases from street vendors and markets.
+It’s also a good idea to tip local guides and drivers USD 2–4 per day.

-Internet access in Egypt is growing, with internet cafes and Wi-Fi hot spots becoming increasingly more common in large cities, especially Cairo, though access may be limited in smaller towns and remote areas.
+Internet access is growing in Egypt, with internet cafes and Wi-Fi hotspots becoming increasingly common in large cities, especially Cairo, though access may be limited in smaller towns and remote areas.

-Major credit cards are widely accepted in tourist shopping areas and large hotels, but are less commonly accepted by smaller vendors in remote towns and rural areas.
-Make sure you carry enough cash for purchases since credit cards aren't always an option in Egypt.
+Credit cards are usually accepted by modern hotels, large retailers and tourist sites but are less commonly accepted by smaller vendors in remote areas.
+Always carry enough cash for smaller purchases in case credit cards are not an option.